ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 The [Publisher](https://github.com/reactive-streams/reactive-streams-jvm#1-publisher-code) interface represents a producer of a potentially unbounded number of sequenced data and control events.
 A Publisher produces events according to the _demand_ received from one or many Subscribers.

-<sub><em>Demand</em> is the aggregated number of elements requested by a Subscriber which is yet to be delivered by the Publisher.</sub>
+<sub><em>Demand</em> is the aggregated number of elements requested by a Subscriber which is yet to be fulfilled by the Publisher.</sub>

 ```